sanhuezapablo/Visual-Odometry/README.md

 Finally, the results are compared to against the rotation/translation parameters recovered using the cv2.findEssentialMat and cv2.recoverPose from opencv.The final trajectory for both methods are plotted compared.

-The values are saved in a csv file points.csv
+The values are saved in a csv file named points.csv

 ### Final Output